arent-ninhnguyen/api-key-management/README.md

 Key features of this workflow:
 - Runs tests on Chrome browser for consistent results
+- Records test results to Cypress Cloud for analytics and debugging
 - Reduces log output for cleaner CI runs (`quiet: true`)
 - Increases default command timeout to 10 seconds for reliability
 - Only uploads screenshots, videos, and logs when tests fail